Product listings that misrepresent products being sold or set false expectations for customers are considered misleading and are prohibited.

 What does “Misleading Listing” Mean?

 A “Misleading Listing” is a product listing that misrepresents a product or sets false expectations for customers.
 This is a violation of Wish policies.
 These product listings misrepresent the product being sold through the use of deceptive images, titles, descriptions, size/color options, and/or prices.
 These misrepresentations negatively affect Wish customers and are not tolerated on the Wish marketplace.
-Listings found to be violating this “Misleading Listing” policy are subject to removal and monetary fines.
+Listings found to be violating this “Misleading Listing” policy are subject to removal and monetary penalties.